Jandresol/search-algorithm/README.md

 # 🧭 AI-Powered Database Search

-This is a microservicesemantic search engine that helps users search a database file tailored to a user profile.
+This is a microservice search engine that helps users search a database file tailored to a user profile.
 It uses vector embeddings and keyword matching to deliver personalized, high-quality recommendations through a fast, responsive UI.

 ---